haihuanchen/eMall-frontend/emall-frontend/README.md

 Future Features yet to be implemented:

-click categories of different items on the Nav Bar (dropdown menu)
+-Click categories of different items on the Nav Bar (dropdown menu)

 -User can add items to a wish list (want to buy this item later)